 - A 20-year career fighting for equity and justice in public schools and in low-income communities.

 - I served as the Executive Director of LIFT-NY, a national non-profit on a mission to empower families to break the cycle of poverty.

 - Prior to that, I was the Executive Director of CFY-NY (now called PowerMyLearning) where our focus was to equip public school students with educational technology while providing training and support for parents and teachers.

 - During my time at CFY, we won and implemented a $23 million-dollar stimulus grant funded program to deliver services to nearly 100 Title I middle and high schools through the Connected Learning and Connected Foundations Programs.

-- Having closely partnered with the New York City Department of Education, I have in-depth perspective of the unique challenges facing urban public-school districts like RPS.
+- After years spent partnering with the New York City Department of Education, I have in-depth perspective of the unique challenges facing urban public-school districts like RPS.

 - I hold a Master of Arts in Community Development from North Park University where I studied asset based community development using the city of Chicago as a lab.